leatherback-monitoring/leatherback-monitoring.github.io/_posts/2016-09-10-Project Update #8.markdown

 ---
 Both the electronics and its protective case have undergone a number of significant revisions and iterations; for this post, I'll be focusing on the case.
 The case presents the unique challenge in that it's required to be as waterproof as possible while still allowing measurement of humidity, which takes place on a sensor module inside the case.
 Those are two mutually exclusive things--humidity measurement requires some kind of opening that water vapor can pass through, waterproofing in its most simple form is blocking all openings.

-We've tired a bunch of different solutions to strike a balance.
+We've tried a bunch of different solutions to strike a balance.
 First, we tried using a couple of breather vents from McMaster Carr--one with louvered panels, another that advertised itself as "liquid-tight."

 ![Port Comparison](/assets/portcomparison.jpg "Port Comparison")